 QR codes - which link to product information, videos and more - are also becoming popular.

 The point here is that mobile phones are an evolving tool.
+Mobile not only impacts brand companies from a mobile commerce and sales perspective, it's continually impacting them in new ways.

 While we can build solutions to meet today's needs, there always will be something new.
 People don't know the full impact of mobile and all the different things that are going to come to fruition.